ChrisW-priv/PersonalVault/projects/Sales Partner Assistant.md

     - Embedded files (images)
     - Related Ideas ("See also" links)
     - Mentioned files (hyperlinks that link to other files but are not related in a semantic sense)
+    - Parent node (link to the node that we started the processing from)

 At this step we have all of the main ideas covered (what the chapters are about).
 But we still desperately need the links between ideas in a book.
 Often, ideas